 Cornerstone Plus vs Roundup Head-to-Head

-Let’s take a closer look at these two weed killers to see which one provides you the most weed-killing power for your dollar.
+Let’s take a closer look at these two weed killers to see which one provides you with the most weed-killing power for your dollar.
 We will be comparing the following two products:

 - Cornerstone Plus – 2.5 Gallons: with 41% Glyphosate